deliveroo/routemaster/README.md

 #### Authentication, security.

-HTTP Basic.
-Username is ignored, password is a per-client UUID.

 All requests over non-SSL connections will be met with a 308 Permanent Redirect.

+HTTP Basic is required for all requests.
+The username is ignored, the password should be a per-client UUID.

+The list of allowed clients is part of the configuration, and is passed as a comma-separated list to the `ROUTEMASTER_CLIENTS` environment variable.

 #### Publication (creating channels)

-Implicit when pushing the first event.
+There is no need co explicitely create channels; they will be when pushing the first event to the bus.

-Caveat: only one client can push events to a channel.
+**Only one client** can push events to a channel: all but the first client to push to a given channel will see their requests met with errors.

 #### Pushing